alecuba16/aws-sso-creds-default-login/README.md

 ## Get credentials

-If you just want to retrieve a set of credentials for your AWS SSO based profile, just run `aws-sso-creds get`:
+If you just want to retrieve a set of credentials for your AWS SSO based profile, just run `aws-sso-creds get`, if you want to force the login use the `-l` flag:

 ```bash
 $ aws-sso-creds get [profile] [-l]